Sentilix/buffalo/Buffalo/ReadMe.txt

 This addon is not a SmartBuff clone!

-Buffalo works differently, and has a stronger focus on party/raid buffing, where SmartBuff worked for everyone - including your Warrior for that Find Herbs buff.
+Buffalo works differently and has a stronger focus on party/raid buffing, whereas SmartBuff worked for everyone—including your Warrior for that Find Herbs buff.
 Buffalo does not support buffing in combat.
-This is a limitation implemented by Blizzard, which didn't exist back in the SmartBuff days.
+This is a limitation implemented by Blizzard, which did not exist back in the SmartBuff days.